theothernt/AerialViews/README.md

 - Skip video feature (Swipe right on your phone or press right on your TV remote's d-pad)

+- Alternate text position to help avoid burn-in on OLED TVs

 <br/>

 ## How to install...

-This version of the app is not available in the Play Store so, for the moment, your options are...
+This version of the app is not available in the Play Store, yes, so your options are...

 1. [Download the APK from the Releases page](https://github.com/theothernt/AerialDream/releases) and install it manually